openwichita/infant-info/README.md

 The goal of this mobile application and website is to be a central repository for that info that nurses, midwives, and anyone else can use to find the resources that they need to help.

-To run:
+# To Run

 * Install Git
   * https://help.github.com/articles/set-up-git/
 * Install Go
   * https://golang.org/doc/install
 * Clone the repository locally with
-  * 'go get github.com/openwichita/infant-info'
-* or clone your fork locally with
-  * 'go get github.com/[your github username]/infant-info'
+  * `go get github.com/openwichita/infant-info`

 This should pull in the project with all of its dependencies.

-'go build' to build the executable.
+Switch to the `$GOPATH/github.com/openwichita/infant-info` directory and run `go build` to build the executable.
+You must be in the directory when you do in order to find the templates and assets.

-'./infant-info' for silent mode or './infant-info --dev' for verbose console messages.
+Run the project with `./infant-info` for silent mode or `./infant-info --dev` for verbose console messages.

-Navigate to 'localhost:8080' in your web browser.
+Navigate to `localhost:8080` in your web browser.

+# To Contribute

+* Install the project as defined above using `go get`.
+* Fork the project on GitHub to your own account
+* In the project folder add your fork as another git remote: `git remote add fork url-to-your-forked-repo`
+* Make a branch off the current `master` branch for your feature.
+This is where you should perform your work.
+* Push your branch to your remote `fork` repo then issue a pull request.

 TODO
 ========